ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/reference.md

 ```

 This takes advantage of the fact that float defines an Ansible group
-for each service, which includes the hosts that the service instances
+for each service (with the same name as the service itself), which
-have been scheduled on.
+includes the hosts that the service instances have been scheduled
+on. **Note** that since Ansible 2.9, the group names will be
+"normalized" according to the rules for Python identifiers,
+i.e. dashes will be turned into underscores.

+### On the Ansible requirement

+Does the above mean you have to learn Ansible in order to use float?
+Should you be concerned about investing effort into writing a
+configuration for my service in yet another configuration management
+system's language?
+The answer is *yes*, but to a very limited extent:

+* You do need knowledge of how to set up an Ansible environment: the
+  role of `ansible.cfg`, how to structure `group_vars` etc.  Writing a
+  dedicated configuration push system for float was surely an option,
+  but we preferred relying on a popular existing ecosystem for this,
+  both for convenience of implementation and also to allow a migration
+  path of co-existence for legacy systems.
+To counter-balance, float
+  tries to keep its usage of Ansible as limited as possible, to allow
+  eventual replacement.

+* Most services will only need an extremely simple Ansible role to
+  generate the service configuration, normally a mix of *template* and
+  *copy* tasks, which are possibly the most basic functionality of any
+  configuration management system.
+This should guarantee a certain
+  *ease of portability* to other mechanisms, should one decide to
+  migrate away from float.
+Besides, it is a good sanity check: if your
+  service requires complicated setup steps, perhaps it might be
+  possible to move some of that complexity *inside* the service
+  containers.

+To emphasize portability, it might be wise to adhere to the following
+rules when writing Ansible roles:

+* Try to use only *copy*, *file* and *template* tasks, rather than
+  complex Ansible modules;
+* avoid using complex conditional logic or loops in your Ansible tasks
+* keep the configuration "local" to the service: do not reference
+  other services except using the proper service discovery APIs (DNS),
+  do not try to look up configuration attributes for other services
+  (instead make those into global configuration variables);
+* do not use facts from other hosts that need to be discovered (these
+  break if you are not using a fact cache when doing partial runs):
+  instead, define whatever host attributes you need, explicitly, in
+  the inventory;

+More generally, the integration with Ansible as the underlying
+configuration management engine is the "escape hatch" that allows the
+implemention of setups that are not explicitly modeled by float
+itself.

 # Infrastructure Part 1: Base Layer

 We can subdivide what is done by float in two separate sections:
-operations and services done on each host, the so-called "base" layer
+operations and services affecting every host, the so-called "base"
-of infrastructure, and then the fundamental services that are part of
+layer of infrastructure, and then the fundamental services that are
-the "cluster-level" infrastructure (logging, monitoring,
+part of the "cluster-level" infrastructure (logging, monitoring,
 authentication, etc): the latter are part of float but run on the base
 layer itself as proper services, with their own descriptions and
 Ansible roles to configure them.